-Join David Powers for an in-depth discussion in this video Scalar parameter declarations, part of Strict Data Types in PHP.
+Join David Powers for an in-depth discussion in this video Scalar parameter declarations, part of PHP: Strict Data Types.

 - [Voiceover] Let's examine how scalar type declarations…for parameters work in both weak mode and strict mode.…This is "scalar_params.php" which you can find…in the "ch03\03_02" folder of the exercises files.…It defines four functions…and then tests each one by displaying the results.…The first function "subtractIntegers" takes two arguments,…both of which are declared as "int"…in other words, an integer.…One is subtracted from the other…and the result is returned.…

 The next function does the same except…that both arguments are declared as being "float"…in other words, floating point numbers.…The third function takes a single string as its argument…and returns it embedded in the longer string.…And the fourth function, "getDiscount" takes a "float"…as it's first argument.…The second argument is declared as "bool"…in other words, a Boolean true or false.…Depending on whether on "$isMember" is true or false,…a different discount is applied…and then the result is returned,…formatted to two decimal places.…